adriaanjacobs/llvm-getting-started/README.md

 mkdir build
 cd build
 cmake ../
-make -j
+mv compile_commands.json ../ # optionally expose the compilation database to help an IDE/language server make -j
 ```
 If you manually installed LLVM to a non-standard location, you can set the `LLVM_DIR` CMake variable to the `cmake/llvm` folder of your installation (containing LLVMConfig.cmake, `find <folder> -name "LLVMConfig.cmake"`).